 In 2013, Macmillan published Cancer's Hidden Price Tag, a report which, for the first time, set out the scale of the financial strain faced by people with cancer in the UK.
-It showed that four in five people with cancer are, on average, £570 a month worse off as a result of their diagnosis.10
+It showed that four in five people with cancer are, on average, £570 a month worse off as a result of their diagnosis.

 The report outlined the two major components of this financial impact: reduced income and increased costs.
 It showed how undergoing or recovering from often gruelling treatment affected people's ability to maintain an income through work.
-A third of those surveyed (33%) had stopped work either permanently or temporarily, while a further 8% had been forced to reduce their hours or take unpaid leave.11 The report also found that six in seven (85%) people living with cancer faced increased costs as a direct result of their diagnosis, ranging from paying for travel to and from hospital to increased energy bills due to feeling the cold more.12 people living with cancer across the UK find it difficult to pay their household bills because of their diagnosis.13 It can also have deep and wide-ranging effects on a person with cancer's life.
-Other research by Macmillan shows that 61% of people who experience a financial impact of cancer said it had negatively affected their quality of life and of those, 43% also said it had a detrimental effect on their overall health.14
+A third of those surveyed (33%) had stopped work either permanently or temporarily, while a further 8% had been forced to reduce their hours or take unpaid leave.
+The report also found that six in seven (85%) people living with cancer faced increased costs as a direct result of their diagnosis, ranging from paying for travel to and from hospital to increased energy bills due to feeling the cold more.

+The financial impact of cancer can leave people struggling to make ends meet.
+Every year an estimated 400,000 people living with cancer across the UK find it difficult to pay their household bills because of their diagnosis.
+It can also have deep and wide-ranging effects on a person with cancer's life.
+Other research by Macmillan shows that 61% of people who experience a financial impact of cancer said it had negatively affected their quality of life and of those, 43% also said it had a detrimental effect on their overall health.